ruhel241/laravel-react-crud/README.md

 DB_PASSWORD=root
 ```

-Navigate your project then command in your terminal, database migrate & seed
+Navigate your project then command in your terminal, **database migrate & seed**

-This command is useful for completely building your database:
+*This command is useful for completely building your database:*
 ```
-php artisan migrate
 php artisan migrate:fresh --seed
 ```